ram97510/conceps_01/README.md

 1. npm install (if you have any installation error using "npm install --force" )
 2. npm run dev
+3. After successfully run the project access the URL http://localhost:5173/

 ## Features